BAMeScience/TransportNoveltyDistance/README.md

 ### 📂 Data
 Scripts for downloading MP20, WBM, and generated model outputs can be found in the `downloads/` subfolder.

+### 🤝 Contributing

+If you have any issues with the code, or have new ideas on how we can improve this package, please create a GitHub Issue.
+PRs are also very welcome!
+The code is still researchy, so feedback is appreciated.

 ## 📜 Citation
 TBD